 The Question That Shakes Everything

-You've been told all your life that Jesus died for everyone.
+You have been told all your life that Jesus died for everyone.
 It feels compassionate.
 It feels true.
-Then you read John 10:15—"I lay down my life for the sheep"—and something cracks open.
+Then you read John 10:15 — "I lay down my life for the sheep" — and something cracks open.
 Not the sheep?
 What about the goats?
 What about the people who reject him?
 Did he die for them too?

 This question arrives like an earthquake in the comfort zone of casual Christianity.
 And that discomfort is exactly where the truth lives.

-Here's the thing: if you're shaken by this, you're not lost.
-You're awake.
-You're beginning to see what Scripture has been saying all along—that Christ's death was not a vague gesture of goodwill toward an abstract humanity, but a concrete, particular, effective accomplishment of redemption.
+Here is the thing: if you are shaken by this, you are not lost.
+You are awake.
+You are beginning to see what Scripture has been saying all along — that Christ's death was not a vague gesture of goodwill toward an abstract humanity, but a concrete, particular, effective accomplishment of redemption.

 The Surgeon and the Crowd